Andraé Crouch: Solo career

 After The Disciples disbanded in 1982, Crouch continued on with a solo career.
 His backing ensemble included Howard Smith, Linda McCrary, Táta Vega, and Kristle Murden, along with The Andraé Crouch Singers.
 Joe Sample, Wilton Felder, Dean Parks, David Paich, Phillip Bailey, Stevie Wonder, El DeBarge, and other secular artists were included in Crouch's recording sessions.
 With former Disciples drummer-turned-producer Bill Maxwell, Crouch co-produced projects for The Winans, Danniebelle Hall, and Kristle Murden.
 Many musical acts and solo performers covered his more popular works, including Elvis Presley with "I've Got Confidence".
 In 1986, Crouch composed the theme music of the Sherman Hemsley sitcom Amen, sung by Vanessa Bell Armstrong.

 In 2006 Crouch released Mighty Wind, a 40th anniversary album featuring guest performances by Lauren Evans, Crystal Lewis, Karen Clark Sheard, Táta Vega, and Marvin Winans.

 TV appearances

+Crouch made his musical guest debut on Saturday Night Live on May 24, 1980, the Season 5 finale, hosted by actor Buck Henry, along with Andrew Gold and The Voices of Unity; which coincidentally, was the final episode for everyone in the cast.
+Crouch & the Voices of Unity performed "Can't Nobody Do Me Like Jesus".
 On February 7, 1982, Crouch guest appeared in Season 8 Episode 16 "Man of the Cloth" on The Jeffersons.
 He also appeared in the TV movie In Search of Dr. Seuss, playing the title character in "Yertle the Turtle".